 Finger Lakes Center of Excellence for Alzheimer’s Disease (FLCEAD)

-The Finger Lakes Center of Excellence for Alzheimer's Disease (FLCEAD) is a program designed to increase the Finger Lakes region's capacity to provide comprehensive, state-of-the-art evaluation and treatment of memory loss, cognitive impairments, and dementia.
+The Finger Lakes Center of Excellence for Alzheimer's Disease (FLCEAD) was established to increase the Finger Lakes region's capacity to provide comprehensive, state-of-the-art evaluation and treatment of memory loss, cognitive impairments, and dementia.
 The FLCEAD, funded in part by a grant for the New York State Department of Health, aims to reduce health disparities in dementia care by increasing access to trained medical providers.

-The FLCEAD aims to create more access to dementia care services for patients from underserved populations including African Americans, Latinos, those who live in rural and urban underserved areas, those at or near the poverty level, and those for whom English is not their primary language.
-We accomplish this through outreach activities and in targeted areas; to screen and diagnose, or screen and refer, patients to the Memory Care Program (MCP); and augmented capacity for the MCP for provision of care that is culturally-sensitive and available to patients who do not speak English.
+The FLCEAD aims to create more access to dementia care services for patients from underserved populations, those who live in rural and urban underserved areas, those at or near the poverty level, and those for whom English is not their primary language.

-In partnership with Finger Lakes Geriatric Workforce Enhancement Program (FLGWEP) and the UR ECHO®GEMH telementoring program, the FLCEAD will train more medical providers in primary care practices in the following ways:
+The FLCEAD partners with the Finger Lakes Geriatric Education Center (FLGEC) and the UR ECHO®GEMH telementoring program.
+In collaboration with URMC Memory Care Program (MCP) and the Geriatric Telemental Health Program (GTHP) resources the FLCEAD trains medical providers in primary care practices in the following ways:

-- to appreciate the benefits of dementia diagnosis despite the fact that it is not preventable or curable at this time
+- To appreciate the benefits of diagnosis even though Alzheimer's Disease is not preventable or curable at this time.